So what is a blister exactly?

 - No cotton - This is the golden rule for prevention when it comes to socks.
 Cotton holds moisture next to your skin causing friction and, alas, blisters that need to be healed.

 - Double layered socks - Some manufacturers minimize friction by creating a sock with more than one layer.
 The concept is that the friction will be between the layers and not between your foot and the sock.
-Check out the Wright Socks as an example.

 - Wicking ability - Socks that wick, prevent friction caused by moisture.
 Our favorite wicking sock is Smartwool PhD Outdoor Medium Crew Socks.